Bondarzewia berkeleyi

 Bondarzewia berkeleyi, commonly known as Berkeley's polypore, or stump blossoms, is a species of polypore fungus in the family Russulaceae.
 It is a parasitic species that causes butt rot in oaks and other hardwood trees.
-A widespread fungus, it is found in Africa, Asia, Europe, and North America.
+A widespread fungus, it is found in the Old World and North America.

+Taxonomy

 Elias Magnus Fries described the species as Polyporus berkeleyi in 1851.
 It was moved to the genus Bondarzewia in 1941.